Battle of Davao: Closing the battle

 On 29 May, the 19th Infantry started from the coast north of the city and, with Wendell Fertig's Filipino guerrilla units coming from the west of the city, blew open the Japanese eastern flanks situated west from the city center, capturing the villages of Tacunan, Ula, Matina Biao, Magtuod, and attacking towards Mandug.
 The fighting later claimed the life of the 19th Infantry's commander, Col. Thomas "Jack" Clifford.
 The 34th Infantry attacked Harada's second line of defense on 30 May, and the capture of Mandug on 9 June, marked the collapse of the 100th Division.
 The 21 Infantry took Wangan on the same day.
 On 10 June, the beaten Japanese 100th Division withdrew into the mountains of Bukidnon.

 Devastating American firepower proved crucial during the battle.
 With the Allied navy controlling Davao Gulf and the Filipinos at the city's surroundings, the rest of Davao City is now encircled at all sides by the Allies.
 With most of the city including the whole of the city proper now under Allied control, most Japanese units west of the city are now isolated, and Allied troops are now commencing mop-up operations in several sectors in the city and the province.
-Piecemeal resistance in the west of the city were among the last in the Philippine islands during the liberation campaign before all of them were eventually quelled by the Allies at the end of the war.
+Piecemeal resistance in then Sitio Ising, Municipality of Panabo (now Barangay Ising, Carmen) in Davao del Norte were among the last, and the bloodiest, in the Philippine islands during the liberation campaign before all of them were eventually quelled by the Allies at the end of the war.
+Battle of Ising is the only battle in the entire Philippines that Filipinos won against the Japanese invaders.